ichihara-yamato/code-panel/README.md

 ## Features

 Click on the Code Panel icon from the side menu to open the panel.
-Select Javascript, PHP, or Python from the select box and insert your code into the editor.
+Select Javascript, PHP, or Python, Dart from the select box and insert your code into the editor.

 <p align="center">
 <img src="https://github.com/ichihara-yamato/code-panel/blob/main/images/screenshot.png?raw=true" alt="code-panel">